Social psychology

 Social psychology is the methodical study of how thoughts, feelings, and behaviors are influenced by the actual, imagined, or implied presence of others.

 Although studying many of the same substantive topics as its counterpart in the field of sociology, psychological social psychology places more emphasis on the individual, rather than society; the influence of social structure and culture on individual outcomes, such as personality, behavior, and one's position in social hierarchies.
+It also depends more heavily on experimental and laboratory research.

 Social psychologists typically explain human behavior as a result of the relationship between mental states and social situations, studying the social conditions under which thoughts, feelings, and behaviors occur, and how these variables influence social interactions.

 History

 19th century

 In the 19th century, social psychology began to emerge from the larger field of psychology.
 At the time, many psychologists were concerned with developing concrete explanations for the different aspects of human nature.
 They attempted to discover concrete cause-and-effect relationships that explained social interactions.
-In order to do so, they applied the scientific method to human behavior.
+To do so, they applied the scientific method to human behavior.
 One of the first published studies in the field was Norman Triplett's 1898 experiment on the phenomenon of social facilitation.
 These psychological experiments later went on to form the foundation of much of 20th century social psychological findings.